The Minimization of Random Hypergraphs: Introduction

 \subparagraph*{Outline.}

-Next, we introduce the hypergraph model and state our results in full detail.
+In the next section, we introduce the hypergraph model and state our results in full detail.
 We review some notation and general concepts in Section~\ref{sec:prelims}.
 Section~\ref{sec:Chernoff--Hoeffding} is dedicated to the Chernoff--Hoeffding theorem.
-Section~\ref{sec:distinct_sets_and_minimality} adds further technical contributions, including the sharp threshold behavior of minimal sets at a certain cardinality.
-The main theorem and the maximum size of the minimization are then proven in Section~\ref{sec:proof_of_main_thm}.
+Section~\ref{sec:distinct_sets_and_minimality} adds further technical contributions as the foundation of the subsequent proofs.
+The main theorems on the size of the minimization are then proven in Section~\ref{sec:proof_of_main_thm}.
 Section~\ref{sec:conclusion} concludes the work.